vhugoc/chat-example/README.md

 ## Getting Started

-We have 2 optional methods to make it work
+We have 2 optional methods to make it work:

 ### 1. Clone this application
 Just clone this application and run _npm install_ in your chat-example folder with my _package.json_ included.